The Financial Reporting Update 2025

 Time: 11:00 – 12:40

-By attending this session, it should enable delegates to kickstart their clients well in advance to understand the likely impact the changes will have in preparing their financial statements under the proposed new rules.
+By attending this session it should enable delegates to be ahead of the pack in understanding the likely impact the changes will have in preparing their financial statements under the proposed new rules

 Time: 13:40 – 15:20